GET TAX RELIEF NOW!

 Verify each trip was primarily business-related rather than personal travel with incidental business activity.
 Document the number of business days versus personal days, as mainly personal trips result in complete disallowance of travel costs, even if some business occurred.

-Determine what percentage of your business income went to meals and travel expenses to understand if your ratio appears unusually high compared to industry standards.
+Determine what percentage of your business income went to meals and travel expenses to see whether your ratio is unusually high compared to industry standards.
 Prepare explanations for ratios that may seem disproportionate to examiners reviewing your return.

 Make clear photocopies of any receipts that have faded, are difficult to read, or show signs of deterioration.
 Annotate copies with the merchant name, date, amount, and business purpose to help examiners review marginal documentation without rejecting it outright.

-Compile a list of any expenses you cannot locate receipts for, and be prepared to explain why documentation is unavailable.
+Prepare a list of any expenses for which receipts are unavailable, and be ready to explain the reasons for the missing documentation.
 Honest disclosure of gaps demonstrates good faith, whereas hiding missing documentation until examiners discover it creates suspicion.

 Consequences of Ignoring IRS Notices